garrandall/popular-music-data/tracks/did-it-again-lil-tecca.md

 You got a man, know what I do to ya mans?
 No I ain't shootin' the hands, took an L, I ain't took one again Crashed the 'Rari so I hopped in the Benz
-So, ooooh, it's crazy how they watch a young nigga gon' move It's crazy, worry about yourself nigga, make a move You steady watchin' all the winnin' niggas, you gon' lose I don't gotta prove, you steady watchin' all the winnin' niggas
+So, oh, it's crazy how they watch a young nigga gon' move It's crazy, worry about yourself nigga, make a move You steady watchin' all the winnin' niggas, you gon' lose I don't gotta prove, you steady watchin' all the winnin' niggas